 The other side of the brisket will have a little bit of fat over the exposed meat, fillet those fat pieces away as best you can.
 You can also see the line of fat that connects the point and the flat.
-We’re going to carefully fillet away a good portion of this fat to start the separation process.
-Use a sharp knife here and it’s quick and easy to do.
+We're going to carefully fillet away a good portion of this fat to start the separation process.
+Use a sharp knife and it's quick and easy to do.

 How to Smoke Brisket Burnt Ends

 Set up your smoker to smoke at 180 degrees.
 I like Cherry wood here, but Oak or Mesquite are great options too.
 If you're comfortable running your smoker overnight I'd recommend starting this cook the night before you plan on serving.

 I estimate about 90 minutes per pound for total cook time, and if you finish early, that's totally ok.
 A brisket and burnt ends will hold just fine in a cooler at a safe temp for hours.